t-hey/QGIS-MinGW/README.md

 Get latest version of MinGW here http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/4.9.1/threads-posix/dwarf <br>

 - MSYS<br>
-Install MSYS with the mingw-get-setup.exe from this page http://www.mingw.org/wiki/getting_started and follow the instructions on how to use the MinGW you downloaded.<br>
+Install MSYS with the mingw-get-setup.exe from this page http://www.mingw.org/wiki/getting_started and follow the instructions on how to use the MinGW you downloaded.
 - CMake.<br>
 Download the lastest CMake and install, and add it to the path.<br>
 - 7Zip<br>